deBUGger404/Youtube-Video-Summarizer/README.md

 - User provides a YouTube video URL.
 - The app fetches the video transcript using the YouTube API.
 - The transcript is split into chunks for processing.
-- OpenAI API is used to generate summaries and highlights using predefined templates.
+- OpenAI API (ChatGPT) is used to generate summaries and highlights using predefined templates.
 - The summarized content is displayed to the user.

 ## Contributing